Connect with others who understand.

 Calcium Channel Blockers

 Calcium channel blockers reduce blood pressure by keeping calcium out of the heart’s cells and arteries, allowing blood vessels to relax and open.
-This class of drugs includes:
+Calcium channel blockers can lead to side effects such as dizziness, upset stomach, fatigue, and swelling of your ankles or legs.

 Beta-Blockers